This article outlines tips and guidelines for creating passwords for both PennKey and Wharton. Both accounts share the same password requirements.

 Wharton Password Guidelines

-Your Wharton password must not:
+Your Wharton password must meet differing requirements, depending on length:

 Tips for Creating a Password